Birmingham Barracudas: During the season

 Birmingham competed in the Southern Division along with the San Antonio Texans, Baltimore Stallions, Memphis Mad Dogs, and Shreveport Pirates.
 After losing their two pre-season games, they played their first game July 4, 1995, versus the Winnipeg Blue Bombers in Winnipeg.
 They won 38–10, and would lose to the Tiger-Cats in Hamilton 31–13.
 They would get their revenge a week later at home by beating the Cats 51–28 in front of 31,000 fans.

 The biggest home game of the season came against the Baltimore Stallions.
 It also proved to be the biggest disappointment, as the Barracudas lost 36–8.

 Attendance at Legion Field was very good at first.
 The Birmingham crowds were some of the largest in the league.
 However, the CFL traditionally plays on Thursdays, Fridays and Saturdays, largely to avoid competing on television (both in its native country and the U.S.) with the National Football League.
+Unfortunately for the 'Cudas, those are the game nights that most high school and college teams play in the USA.
 Williams knew that Birmingham was a high school and college football hotbed.
 Well aware the CFL's scheduling model would cause serious attendance problems in the fall, Williams persuaded the league to let the 'Cudas play their September and October home games on Sundays so as not to compete directly against high school teams on Fridays and Alabama or Auburn on Saturdays.
 Because Alabamians in general are not loyal to any one NFL team, Williams reckoned that competing with that league on television was the more sensible risk to take.
 Despite this, attendance still fell through the floor as most Birmingham-area fans stayed home to watch the NFL on TV.
 Their last four home games did not attract more than 9,000 people, and looked even smaller than that since Legion Field seated over 83,000 people at the time.
 The Memphis Mad Dogs were plagued by similar attendance problems.

 In the team's final home game, against the Edmonton Eskimos, Matt Dunigan left the game due to a shoulder injury, and Birmingham was forced to turn to back-up quarterback Jimmy Klingler.
 Despite the loss, the Barracudas still had a chance to claim home-field advantage in the playoffs.
 However, they lost a shootout of a season finale in San Antonio, finishing third in the Southern Division.
 They returned to San Antonio the following week for the Southern Division Semi-Final, but were whipped by the Texans 52–9, ending their first and only playoff run.